wongjoshua2005/Flashcard-Web-Application/README.md

 # Flashcard-Web-Application
 ## Description:
 Charming Flashcards is a web application that uses Flask, Python, Bootstrap, SQLite3, HTML/CSS, and JavaScript.
 The purpose of this program is to make users not be distracted by other websites and make a loud beep.
+The loud beep encourages the user to return to the site and keep studying.
 In addition, the web application has a simple and user-friendly interface in dark mode to make your eyes more relaxed when studying.
+This application is mostly aimed at people who are distracted and want to make as much progress in their academics as possible.
+This program CAN be run on a phone or tablet, but I did not implement PWA because I did not know it even existed when I was developing this project. ;-;

 ## Features:
 The application has the following features:
-1. Create an account to log into every time to study
+1. Create an account to log into every time to study (I know.
+10/10 feature. :/)
-2. Create a set and manage sets
+2. Create a set and manage your collection of sets
-3. Add flashcards to a specific set
-4. Update flashcard information when necessary
-5. Delete flashcards that are no longer in use
+4. Create flashcards and modify them to your liking
-6. Pomodoro timer to keep track of study route
+6. The Pomodoro timer to keep track of your study route
-7. An alarm that forces the user to study and not be distracted
+7. An alarm comes with JavaScript detection for when the user exists outside of the page (when the Pomodoro timer runs)

 ## Reflection:
 A major problem I had throughout making the web application was to store the Flask application in a class to use OOP.
 I thought that not using OOP would have been